Alexandra, New Zealand: Vallance cottage

 Vallance Cottage is a mud brick house built in 1896.
 It was home to a family of eleven at one stage.
 It is a category 2 listed building with Heritage New Zealand.
 In the 1970s, Vallance Cottage still had no running water inside and only cold running water in the separate wash-house.

 Mokomoko dryland sanctuary

 In 2005, a group of Alexandra residents formed the Central Otago Ecological Trust.
 They aimed to reintroduce fauna that has been lost from the Alexandra basin.
-They established, in partnership with a number of other organizations, the Mokomoko Dryland Sanctuary.
+They established, in partnership with a number of other organisations, the Mokomoko Dryland Sanctuary.
 This lies near Alexandra in the hilly county.
 They established a 1.6 kilometre long predator proof fence which surrounds 14 hectares of land.
 This is now allowing native dryland vegetation to reestablish itself and a number of species of lizards and invertebrates to repopulate the sanctuary.